 Policy, Research, Grants & International

-The 2021 Hal Kendig Research Development Program funding round has now closed and we are processing the applications received.
+The 2022 Hal Kendig Research Development Program funding round is now open closes on 11th July 2022.

 The Hal Kendig Research Development Program's purpose is to support early career researchers to improve their track record to lead to an ARC Grant or Fellowship or comparable research funding, and to support a discrete research effort that provides evidence and critical thinking that furthers the interests of vulnerable older people in advanced age.